PinataCloud/Pinata-py-frame-FDK/README.md

 FOLDER_CID=The CID hash that you want to showcase in your frame.

+NUMBER_OF_IMAGES=The number of images in your folder.

+TYPE_IMAGE=What type of image are you using, jpg, png... this is the 3 letter suffix of your types, must be the same.

 PINATA_JWT=This is your Pinata JWT that will be used so you can get frame analytics on your frame.

-NUMBER_OF_IMAGES=The number of images in your folder.

-PORT=8000
+PORT=8000 use this port in your cloud services

 ## Python 3.12.1